Mark Hale

 Mark Hale is an American linguistics professor now teaching at Concordia University in Montreal, Quebec, Canada.
 He studies the methodology of historical linguistics as well as theoretical linguistics, Indo-European and Austronesian linguistics.

-He is a prominent figure in these fields.
 He has published numerous scholarly articles and books on his research.
 Along with colleague Charles Reiss, he is a proponent of substance-free phonology, the idea that phonetic substance is inaccessible to phonological computation.